airbytehq/airbyte-interop-catalog/catalog/tiktok_marketing/generated/dbt_project/models/README.md

 | `total_purchase_value` | The total value of purchase events that occurred in your app that were recorded by your measurement partner. | `campaigns_reports_hourly.metrics.total_purchase_value` | 🟢 1.00 | Exact match to field 'total_purchase_value' in source. |
 | `total_sales_lead_value` | The monetary worth or potential value assigned to a lead generated through ads. | `MISSING` | ❌ 0.00 | No good match found. |

-### Mapping from Airbyte `ads` to Fivetran `ad_history`
+### Mapping: Airbyte `ads` to Fivetran `ad_history`

 - Table Match Confidence Score: 🟢 0.85
 - Table Completion Score: 🟢 0.95

-#### Evaluation

-The table mapping reflects a high degree of confidence given that the field mappings align well with expectations for a typical ad schema.
-However, some fields could not perfectly be matched or verified due to lack of comprehensive context.
+- Summary Self-Evaluation: _The table mapping reflects a high degree of confidence given that the field mappings align well with expectations for a typical ad schema.
+However, some fields could not perfectly be matched or verified due to lack of comprehensive context._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |